-Next Meeting - The next BWC Meeting will take place at the London Street Basingstoke URC on Tuesday 28th March and will commence at the normal time of 8pm. concluding at around 10pm.
-There will be time for member readings of their own recently written work or the Jane Austen homework project material.
+Next Meeting - The next BWC Meeting will take place at the London Street Basingstoke URC on Tuesday 23rd May and will commence at the normal time of 8pm.,concluding at around 10pm.
+There will be time for member readings of their own recently written material including for the recent tutor led Play writing workshops.

 2016 BWC Open Mike Event 5th July- Members and guests enjoyed another entertaining evening at South Ham Library, expertly compered by local writer and Proteus Theatre member Bryn Strudwick.
 You can see pictures from the evening in the website photo gallery.